 It incorporates the total cash a company expects to receive over a certain period of time.
 Monthly cash flow represents the amount you expect to get in a given month.

 The American Institute of Certified Public Accountants is the group that gives out the title "certified public accountant."
 CPAs pass a uniform exam and get a license in the state where they live.
-The title shows that a person has considerable accounting knowledge and that he is eligible to work in this sector.
+The title indicates that the holder has considerable accounting knowledge and is eligible to work in this sector.

 Credit is an accounting entry that can make a company's liabilities or assets smaller.
-Whenever a credit is owed to the business, its assets go down.
-A business's liability will go up if the business owes credit.
+Whenever a credit is owed to the business, its assets increase A business's liability will go up if the business owes credit.

 The opposite of credit is debit.
 When a business gets paid back, its assets go up.
 When a company pays a debit, its liabilities go down.
 With double-entry accounting, every debit and credit in the ledger are paired.

 Diversification is the act of putting money into different kinds of assets.
-The goal is to reduce risk as much as possible by lowering the number of assets that can depreciate because of a particular untoward incident or transaction.
+The goal is to minimize risk by diversifying the types of assets, thereby reducing the impact of any single adverse event.

 These expenses are what your business has to pay for it.
 Most of the time, we can divide them into four groups: fixed, variable, accrued, and operation.